CurraghsBettor/Generalized-linear-models-and-effect-sizes/Chickenpox.md

     ## OR/RR = 0.69 95% CI [ 0.59 , 0.79 ]

 Regarding this exponentiate estimate, have had a chickenpox episode increased by 0.69 the risk to develop a glioma compared to have had nothing.
-As a consequenxe, a chickenpox infection protects against the risk, hence, one can quantify its percentage of protection:
+Thus, a prior chickenpox infection protects against the risk to develop a glioma.
+One can quantify the percentage of protection as follows:

 ``` r
 (1-0.69)*100